lamyj/odil/documentation/developer/cpp/association.rst

         }
     }

-Optionnally, a callback which indicates whether the association request is acceptable or may be specified.
+Optionally, a callback which indicates whether the association request is acceptable or may be specified.
 If the request is acceptable, the callback must return the accepted parameters, otherwise it must throw an exception of type `odil::AssociationRejected`_.
 As an example, the default acceptation callback, which accepts the first transfer syntax for all abstract syntaxes, would be:

 ::